 This helps you to group the items in a pleasing manner and eliminate those items that don’t work for you.
 Don’t forget that you can write your own words and draw your own sketches for the Vision Board, too.

-You can find inexpensive frames of that size in any discount department store.
-A frame will keep the board flat and dust-free, and will allow you to hang it on your wall.
+You can find inexpensive frames in any discount department store or art supply store.
+A frame will keep the board flat and dust-free, and will allow you to hang it on your wall where you can see it every day.

 Take a moment each day to focus on a portion of the Vision Board that calls to you.